Conveuropean logo

 London England

-If you have been following this photolog you are aware this was not my first time in London and you might remember the first time I went there I didn't have a decent camera so I ended up taking up crappy pictures.
-In my second visit to London I went with a good camera and I got the opportunity to take some decent pictures like the one you see here with the Big Ben.
-I went for a Juan Luis Guerra concert with G, but we also took the oppotunity to visit London for a couple of day, and yeah as I remembered it, it's an amazing city!.
+If you have been following this photolog, you are aware that this was not my first time in London, and you might remember that the first time I went there, I didn't have a decent camera, so I ended up taking crappy pictures.
+In my second visit to London, I went with a good camera and I got the opportunity to take some decent pictures, like the one you see here with the Big Ben.
+I went for a Juan Luis Guerra concert with G, but we also took the opportunity to visit London for a couple of days, and, as I remembered, it's an amazing city!.

 Weekend in Luxembourg

-A couple of weeks ago I took one of those cheap flights to Charleroi, Belgium and there I found out there was a bus service to Luxembourg, so I did a small city break in this small but very interesting country.
-I learned that most of the people are trilingual since they study French and German at the school plus their national language (Luxembourgish).
-I also learned that in this country it was fought one of the most cruent battles at the end of the World War II (Battle of the Bulge and I learned that Luxembourg is the only Grand Duchy that still exits in the world.
-So on that weekend I explored the city, walked all over the place and enjoy a very nice weather.
+A couple of weeks ago I took one of those cheap flights to Charleroi, Belgium, and there I found out there was a bus service to Luxembourg, so I did a small city break in this small but very interesting country.
+I learned that most of the people are trilingual since they study French and German at school, plus their national language (Luxembourgish).
+I also learned that in this country it was the site of one of the most cruel battles at the end of the World War II (Battle of the Bulge).
+I also learned that Luxembourg is the only Grand Duchy that still exists in the world.
+So on that weekend I explored the city, walked all over the place, and enjoyed very nice weather.
 I also rented a city bike (veloH) and went around the different parks.
-It was a lovely visit and I would love to go back again.
+It was a lovely visit, and I would love to go back.
 In this picture you can see the fortified city.

 Sunrise in Venice